-- The system discovered most of the mappings and ranked them in a correct way. - The number of documents, the nature of the terms used in the documents and the overlapping of the ontologies account for difference in mapping accuracy in the two tasks. - The effect WordNet has on the mapping accuracy through re-ranking varies in terms of the domain and document characteristics. - The gold standards significantly influence the results.
+- The system discovered most of the mappings and ranked them in a useful manner. - The number of documents, the nature of the terms used in the documents and the overlapping of the ontologies account for difference in mapping accuracy in the two tasks. - The effect WordNet has on the mapping accuracy through re-ranking varies in terms of the domain and document characteristics. - The gold standards significantly influence the results.
 It seems that a group discussion based gold standard has less errors. - Take into consideration structural information helps improve the mapping accuracy.

-7 Related work
+7. Related work

 There has been a number of works on semantic reconciliation developed in the context of schema translation and integration, knowledge representation, machine learning and information retrieval.
 In the multi database and information systems area, there exist approaches dealing with database schema integration.
-In [5], a variety of database schema integration methods were studied and the schema integration process is divided into three major phases: schema comparison, schema conforming and schema merging.
-DIKE [21], MOMIS [6], OB-SERVER [19], and Cupid [16] are systems, which focus on schema matching.
-In [22], schema matching approaches were classified into schema-level matchers and instance-level matchers .
+The work on database scheme integration is quite relevant, since schema can be viewed as ontologies with restricted relationship types.
+In [4], a variety of database schema integration methods were studied and the schema integration process is divided into three major phases: schema comparison, schema conforming and schema merging.
+Rahm and Bernstein [23] claims that a fundamental operation in the manipulation of schema information is match.
+The match operation takes two schemas as input and produces a mapping between elements of the two schemas that correspond semantically to each other.
+The mapping returned by a match operation may be used as input to operations to merge schemas or mediate between schemas.
+DIKE [22], MOMIS [5], OBSERVER [20] and Cupid [17] are systems, which focus on schema matching.
+In [23], schema matching approaches were classified into schema-level matchers and instance-level matchers.
 It pointed out that instance-level approaches can be used to enhance schema-level matchers in that evaluating instances reveals a precise characterization of the actual meaning of the schema elements.
 And in general more attention should be given to the utilization of instance-level information to perform match.